Football GPS Tracker - How Football Teams Use GPS to Improve Their Performance

 This isn’t just about bragging rights.
 Speed matters.

-It could mean a goal-saving tackle.
-Or beating the goalkeeper to score.
+It could mean a goal-saving tackle, out running a defender or beating the goalkeeper to score.
 Top speed might give new ideas for tactics.

 Football clubs using PitcheroGPS tells us that players really want to know their GPS data.
 How did they do?
 Plus, how do they match up against others?